alasco-tech/alasco-tech.github.io/src/content/blog/2024/03/28/django-and-row-level-security.md

         constraints = [
             RowLevelSecurityConstraint(
                 field="tenant",
-                name="rls_on_tenant"
+                name="rls_on_tenant_%(class)s"
             )
         ]
 ```

 Notice the use of two different managers, one for RLS bound operations, another for doing the bypass.
-Notice also how we conveniently used the current tenant as default value for the model field.
+Notice also how we conveniently used the current tenant as default value for the model field, so that we could omit it during model creation.

+One detail that is new in this abstraction is the need for a `class` placeholder in the constraint name.
+This is because Django enforces unique names on constraints across all models.

 ### Final final abstraction

-Okay, we wanted to take it a bit further, because we use model constraints sometimes, and that would have meant more manual RLS activation for those models where the inherited `Meta` constraints were not enough.
+Okay, we wanted to take it a bit further, because we use model constraints frequently, and that would have meant more manual RLS activation for those models where the inherited `Meta` constraints were not enough.

-So we did a metaclass that automagically added the constraint if it was not present, but that might be a topic for another time.
+So we did a metaclass that automagically added the constraint if it was not present, but that is a topic for another time.

 ## Closing remarks

-The solution is currently working good and feels very idiomatic.
+The solution is currently working good and feels very Django idiomatic.

 It was not free of issues, though.
-In order to consider the transition path into RLS feasible we had to do a number of "side quests".
+In order to consider the transition path into RLS feasible, we had to do a number of "side quests".
 Here's a few of those:

-- The default admin user of RDS has embedded magic that makes it bypass RLS, so we had to tweak platform to use a different database user.
+- The default admin user of RDS, while not being a superuser and not having the `BYPASSRLS` option, seemingly has embedded magic that always bypasses RLS, so we had to tweak platform to use a different database user.
-- Because the active tenant is now in a global state, our extensive test battery required careful changes on where and how to activate our "test tenants" in order to ensure tests wouldn't give false positives or false negatives.
+- Because the active tenant is now in a global state, our extensive test battery required careful changes on where and how to activate our "test tenants", in order to ensure that tests wouldn't give false positives or false negatives.
-- Also, because there are now foreign keys to the tenant on every model, we had to make sure they didn't show up in the UI (e.g. Django admin)
+- Also, because there are now foreign keys to the tenant model on every tenant-bound model, we had to make sure they didn't show up in the UI (e.g. Django admin)

 All in all, we think it was well worth it and continue to iterate in our abstractions.